Golden 1 Center

 By 1981, the team had reached the Western Conference Finals, but met up with an overpowering Houston Rockets team and lost in five games.
-This signified a turning point for the franchise who would only make the playoffs three more times between 1981 and 1998.
+This signified a turning point for the franchise as they would only make the playoffs three more times between 1981 and 1998.
 By this time, they were the Sacramento Kings, having moved to California in 1985.
 A black cloud seemed to hang over the team with bad luck surrounding talented players such as Bobby Hurley, Rick Berry, and Pervis Ellison.
 Lionel “L-Train” Simmons and Mitch Redmond were both brought in to try to right the ship.

 The end of the 90s saw the team come back from mediocrity with the acquisition of Jason Williams via the draft along with picking up veterans Vlade Divac, Peja Stojakovic, and Chris Webber.
 Under head coach Rick Adelman, this group coalesced quickly and by 2002 the Kings were not only division winners, but conference winners that came within one game from the NBA Finals (losing in seven games to the eventual champions Los Angeles Lakers with Kobe Bryant and Shaquille O’Neal).

 By the mid-2000s, their great run was over and Sacramento dropped into a playoff drought.
 Kings fans have not seen their beloved team achieve a winning record since 2006, the last year that they made the playoffs.
 While the 2018-2019 season was a 12 game improvement over the year before, it was not enough to break through.
 Hopes for this club are pinned to 2018 second overall NBA Draft pick Marvin Bagley III.
 He is surrounded by talent in Harrison Barnes (on a new four year deal worth $85 million), De’Aaron Fox, Buddy Hield, and Nemanja Bjelica.
 Bogdan Bogdanovic is another key contributor.
 Moving over from LA, former Lakers player and Coach Luke Walton will take over the coaching responsibilities in Sacramento.
 This is one team that will be interesting to watch in 2019-2020.